 When addiction experts discuss lean concerns, they often focus on codeine; however, there is another ingredient in lean that could cause a great deal of danger.
 That ingredient is promethazine.

-Promethazine, according to the U.S. National Library of Medicine, is designed to reduce congestion caused by colds and/or allergies.
+Promethazine, according to the U.S. National Library of Medicine, is designed to relieve allergy symptoms such as runny nose, watery eyes, and itching, which can be triggered by colds or other illnesses in addition to allergic reactions.
 It is commonly found in the cough syrups people use in order to pull together a batch of lean.
 This is a medication that can cause a variety of nasty side effects, including:

 - Slow breathing